G4TGJ/MSFClock/README.md

 # MSFClock
 Decode and display UTC from MSF at Anthorn, Cumbria.

+## Board layout

+The active antenna and receiver boards are built with stripboard - see the layout directory.

 ## Programming flash

 The Arduino Nano is programmed via its mini USB port.
 The usual application for programming is [avrdude](https://www.nongnu.org/avrdude/).